Operational clarity for daily work

 Work Order Creation Call / write One click from checklist

-CELLYPSO CMMS lets technicians complete checklists on their smartphone right at the equipment.
-If a problem is found, a work order is created with one tap — with photo and location automatically attached.
+CELLYPSO CMMS lets technicians fill out checklists on their phone, standing right at the equipment.
+Spot a problem and a work order goes out with one tap, photo and location already attached.

 Integration into the Ecosystem